truenas/documentation/content/SCALE/Shares/_index.md

 ![WindowsISCSIDiskNewVolumeOptions](/images/CORE/WindowsISCSIDiskNewVolumeOptions.png "Windows ISCSI Disk New Volume Options")

-Finally, go to *This PC* or *My Computer* in File Explorer.
-The new iSCSI volume should show up under the list of drives.
+Finally, go to **This PC** or **My Computer** in File Explorer.
+The new iSCSI volume should display under the list of drives.
 You should now be able to add, delete, and modify files and folders on your iSCSI drive.

 ![WindowsiSCSIVolumeLocation](/images/CORE/WindowsiSCSIVolumeLocation.png "Windows iSCSI Volume Location")
 {{< /expand >}}